rikimbili/multithreaded-sorting-algorithms/README.md

 ## Building and Running
 To build and run the project, run `cmake . && make && ./multithreaded_sorting_algorithms`
-<br> To run the Jupyter Notebook (named sortingDataAnalysis.ipynb), click "Run All" after ensuring sortingData.csv is present.
+<br> To run the Jupyter Notebook (named sortingDataAnalysis.ipynb) for data analysis, click "Run All" after ensuring sortingData.csv is present.